Skip to content

 logger.close()

-# send the HTTP response
+# we send the HTTP response

 return response, status_code